Arsenal 3-1 Cologne: Arsene Wenger surprised game went ahead

 "It was all kind of speculation that we had to analyse.
 In the end, at some stage, I thought they would not play the game."

-Cologne coach Peter Stoger refused to be questioned on the actions of his club's supporters: "I have no comment about the fans," he said.
+Cologne coach Peter Stoger refused to answer questions on the actions of his club's supporters: "I have no comment about the fans," he said.

 "I'm the coach, my job is the team, my job is football, not the fans."

-Police said five people had been arrested on suspicion of public order offences as scuffles took place.
+Police said five people had been arrested on suspicion of public order offences.

 Former England midfielder Jermaine Jenas told BT Sport: "They weren't nice scenes and there'll be a huge investigation.